-The vision of the Estes Park Board of REALTORS® is to be an Association responsive to changes in the real estate industry, focusing on delivering high value services and support to its membership.
+The vision of the Estes Valley Board of REALTORS® is to be an Association responsive to changes in the real estate industry, focusing on delivering high value services and support to its membership.

-The Estes Park Board of Realtors® is committed to supporting its members to be ethical, professional and successful by providing quality services and protecting the free enterprise system and real property rights.
+The Estes Valley Board of Realtors® is committed to supporting its members to be ethical, professional and successful by providing quality services and protecting the free enterprise system and real property rights.

 Prior to that time, the Estes Park REALTORS® met twice monthly with the Loveland Board as a committee.
 In 1971, the Board had 25 charter members representing 10 real estate offices.
 Wendell Harding served as the first Board President, John Ramey as Vice President, and Michael Marden served as Secretary-Treasurer.
 The first Charter Party to celebrate the Board’s acceptance was held on February 3, 1972, at Nicky’s Restaurant in Estes Park.